Click on any picture to see a larger version

 Explorers and settlers in the 18th and 19th centuries assumed that the

-ruins they found throughout the Southwest were built by the Aztecs of
+ruins they found throughout the Southwest were built by the well-known

-southern Mexico.
-So American settlers named a Sinagua complex built into
+Aztecs of southern Mexico.
+So American settlers named a Sinagua complex

-a cliff alcove “Montezuma Castle,” after the renowned Aztec ruler.
-The
+built into a cliff “Montezuma Castle,” after the Aztec ruler who was in

-Aztecs actually never ventured that far north, and the “castle” was most
+The Aztecs actually never ventured anywhere near Arizona, and the

-likely abandoned 100 years before Montezuma was born.
-Montezuma Castle
+“castle” was most likely abandoned 100 years before Montezuma was born.

-was once a “condominium complex” somewhat like a miniature version of
+Montezuma Castle was once a “condominium complex” somewhat like a miniature

 Tuzigoot National Monument is the other major Sinagua ruin in the Verde

-above the valley.
-Originally a small cluster of rooms for 50 people, by
+the valley.
+Originally a small cluster of rooms for 50 people, by the 13th

-the 13th century it was two stories high and had 110 rooms.
+century it was two stories high and had 110 rooms.
+Tuzigoot means

-Tuzigoot is Apache for “crooked water.”
-But that doesn’t imply a
+“crooked water” in the Apache language.
+But that doesn’t imply a connection

-connection between the Apache and the Sinagua.
+between the Sinagua people and the Apaches.
 One of the archaeologists

-name of a nearby spring, would “sound good” as the name of the Sinagua
+of a nearby spring, would “sound good” as the name of the Sinagua site.

 The modern (or at least more recent) versions of the Anasazi cliff